 Associate's and bachelor's degree programs typically take 2 and 4 years to complete, respectively.
 Students in these programs complete general education requirements, such as English composition and mathematics, as well as courses focused on travel and tourism.
 Coursework in these programs may include interpersonal communications, entrepreneurship, business mathematics, destination development, tourism marketing and career management.

 - Pursue hands-on learning opportunities.
 Some colleges and universities might offer internships or other supervised work experience options to students.
-These opportunities are important since they allow students to gain real-world experience in the field and establish possible networking connections.
-Work experience while in an education program also provides a good addition for a prospective online travel agent's resume.
+These opportunities are important because they allow students to gain real-world experience in the field and establish possible networking connections.

 - Attain computer knowledge.
-Travel agents working online should familiarize themselves with as much computer knowledge as possible to effectively work on the Internet.
-Many airlines, hotels and other tourism businesses use electronic reservation systems, so travel agents must learn how to properly navigate these on the behalf of their customers.
-Internet research skills are essential, particularly for researching travel locales and figuring out the best airline dates and hotel rates for consumers.
-Students should be sure to focus on taking any available computer courses to sharpen their skills.
+Travel agents working online must be able to effectively and efficiently use the Internet.
+Many airlines, hotels and other tourism businesses use electronic reservation systems, so travel agents must learn how to properly navigate these on the behalf of their customers Students should be sure to focus on taking any available computer courses to sharpen their skills.

 - Keep current on travel information.
 Environmental, political and cultural changes affect travel information.
 By researching current travel information online, agents can stay knowledgeable about attractions, weather and customs for practically any area in the world.

 Licensure is needed to work as a travel agent in some states.
 Some states may refer to this licensure as 'state registration'.
 Requirements for licensure vary greatly from state to state, so travel agents should research the exact requirements, if any, for their state.